After 5 and a half years of slow travel around the world, I’m ready to have a more stable life in California. This is

 - Networking opportunities.
 There is so much happening in San Francisco, especially in terms of the travel industry and networking events.
 Plus it’s where the birth of the startup happened, in Silicon Valley, so there are plenty of inspiring business owners and creative entrepreneurs that I can connect with in the city.

 - Weather.
 God I’ve missed California weather…although I guess San Francisco isn’t the best representation of that with its cold wind and fog.
 Still, much more temperate than most places in the world, and if I stick to the right San Francisco packing list it should be fine.

 - Outdoorsy culture.
 I love how outdoorsy and active people are who live in California, it’s a big part of the culture, especially in San Francisco.
 There are so many good hikes and parks that are in and around the Bay Area, and not too far beyond that.
 I plan to get out in nature as much as I can once I’m back.
-Plus, there are some great road trip options a short distance away from San Francisco, like doing a trip down to Big Sur.
+Plus, there are some great road trip options a short distance away from San Francisco, like doing a trip down to Big Sur or Lake Tahoe.

 - It’s beautiful.
 There’s a certain unique beauty to the hills and glittering bay in San Francisco.
 It’s why so many people come back to the city time and again.